Rock Identification Guide

 Original Rock: granite, gabbro

 Environment: Gneiss forms at high temperatures and pressures.
-The temperature needed is about 700°C and the pressure needs to be about 12-15 kilo bars, which is at a depth of about 40 km!
+The temperature needed to create gneiss is about 700°C and the pressure needs to be about 12-15 kilo bars, which is a depth of about 40 km.

 Distinguishing Characteristics: banded with alternating layers of dark and light minerals.